ac3charland/mac-setup-script/README.md

 1. In VSCode, hit `Cmd + Shift + P` to open the Command Pallette and search `Shell Command: Install 'code' command in PATH`.
 Run this to set up the `code` terminal command.
 1. Install the following VSCode Extensions:
     - IntelliJ IDEA Keybindings by Keisuke Kato
-    - Git History by Don Jayamanne
+    - GitLens by GitKraken
-    - Jest Runner by firsttris
+    - Jest by Orta
     - Better Comments by Aaron Bond
-    - ESLint by Dirk Baeumer
-    - GitLens by GitKraken
+    - Prettier
 1. Add manual VSCode keyboard shortcut changes:
     - Delete double-shift IntelliJ shortcut by opening Code > Preferences > Keyboard Shortcuts and searching "shift shift".
 Delete the shortcuts corresponding to "Go to File..."
     - Delete `Cmd + Shift + W` binding for Close Window and assign to `gitLens.openFileOnRemote`